 - 2. All students who exit prior to completion of the programme on which they registered will receive an exit award if they have achieved the appropriate amount of credit in accordance with that award, as specified in table 1, within 5 years of their initial registration. - 3.
-A student must achieve the minimum amount of credit at the level of the qualification in accordance with table 1.
-However, (subject to the programme requirements) students can take credit at a higher or lower level in order to achieve the minimum credit for the award.
+A student must achieve the minimum amount of credit at the qualification in accordance with table 1.
+However, (subject to the programme requirements) students can take credit at a higher or lower level in order to achieve the level of the qualification in accordance with table 1.
+However, (subject to the programme requirements) students can take credit at a higher or lower level in order to achieve the qualification in accordance